rpt09-mulder/booking/README.md

 1. Back in our POST route we now let the client know that the dates have a been successfully saved via a 201 status code and a success message.

 ### Challenges
-Some of the challenges I encountered were the following:
+Some of the challenges that I encountered were as follows:
 1. **Deciding on a Data Schema**
    Initially I was considred to have a simply an object with a listing_ID and a date range.
-However it became evident very        quickly that in order to avoid double bookings I would have to create a schema that could handle an array into which
+However it became evident very        quickly that in order to avoid double bookings I would have to create a schema that could handle an array into which to        then push the each booked date.
+This was working fine until I introduced the additional feature of selecting guest as part    of the booking.
+The challenge was that each date needed to know be associated with the unique party who booked the stay.

 ### Testing